scalabli/quo/docs/advanced.rst

     with Repo() as repo:
         repo.db.query(...)

-However, a ``with`` block in a group would exit and close the database before it could be used by a subcommand.
+However, a ``with`` block in a tether would exit and close the database before it could be used by a subcommand.

 Instead, use the context's :meth:`~quo.Context.with_resource` method to enter the context manager and return the resource.
-When the group and any subcommands finish, the context's resources are cleaned up.
+When the tether and any subcommands finish, the context's resources are cleaned up.

 .. code-block:: python

-    @quo.group()
+    @quo.tether()
     @quo.app("--repo-home", default=".repo")
     @quo.pass_context
     def cli(clime, repo_home):